A Wizard's Tale: Development

 The film was first announced in September 2014 when a film adaptation of the Here Comes the Grump cartoon, produced by Ánima Estudios, was in development.
 Development didn't start immediately after its announcement due to development of other projects.
+Despite being an American cartoon, the series was far more popular in Mexico than in the United States, which led to the film being produced.

 Production of the film was completed in 2017.

-While the original series was only moderately successful in the United States, the show has gained popularity in Mexico.

 Character designs

 The film's characters were designed by Craig Kellman, who has also designed characters for other animated films, such as Hotel Transylvania and Madagascar.

 Animation

-The film's animation was created at Prime Focus World at its London and Mumbai facilities.
-Greg Gavanski, head of Prime Focus Animation, said: "Animation is well underway and our artists are pushing the limits to put as much quality and humor into every last frame".
+The film's animation was created at Prime Focus World at its London and Mumbai facilities. that previously collaborated with Ánima.
+Greg Gavanski, head of Prime Focus Animation, said, "Animation is well underway and our artists are pushing the limits to put as much quality and humor into every last frame".

-Mexican animation studio Ánima Estudios was in charge of the film's creative development and supervision, with the direction done by Andrés Couturier, the manager at Ánima.
+While Ánima itself was in charge of the film's creative development and supervision, with the direction done by Andrés Couturier, the manager at Ánima.